 Alyssa is a wicket-keeper/batter and has enjoyed an astonishing amount of success in her career thus far.
-She has been an integral part of victorious campaigns such as the ICC Women's World T20 ( x 3), ICC Women's World Cup, Women's Ashes (x 2), WBBL titles (x2) and multiple WNCL titles with the NSW Breakers..
+She has been an integral part of victorious campaigns such as the ICC Women's World T20 ( x 4), ICC Women's World Cup, Women's Ashes (x 2), WBBL titles (x2) and multiple WNCL titles with the NSW Breakers.

 On the domestic front, Alyssa plays for the NSW Breakers and Sydney Sixers WBBL teams.
 She captained the Sixers in the finals of the 2016/17 WBBL, leading the Sixers to the title, a feat they repeated in 2017/18.

-Alyssa was appointed captain of the NSW Breakers for the 2018/19 season.
+Alyssa was appointed captain of the NSW Breakers in 2018.

 On the international stage, Alyssa has now played over 150 international matches and is now recognised as one of the stars of women's cricket on the world stage.